 Consider making your submission via the new ARRL Field Day web app that is found at field-day.arrl.org At this site you can submit your summary sheet information and bonus evidence documents directly to the ARRL and it will show receipt of the information within about 24 hours on the ARRL Web.
 There it is a 50-point bonus to submit using this web app.
 Also, we cannot accept only a Cabrillo format file as your Field Day entry.
 While it contains the QSO data, the header does not include everything necessary to completely and accurately report your entry.
-A Cabrillo-file must either include a completed official Summary Sheet by mail or the entrant must submit the required Summary data at the field-day.arrl.org website required attachments uploaded to the web app
+A Cabrillo-file must either include a completed official Summary Sheet (via mail) or the entrant must submit the required Summary data at the field-day.arrl.org website or via email with required attachments to fieldday@arrl.org